 Keep in mind that memory foam can often be hot to sleep on.
 If your dog overheats, look for a cooling mat or pad instead.

 Aside from the mattress, this crate bed comes with a non-slip bottom and machine washable cover.
-A useful feature of the Milliard is that the cover is waterproof due to the TPU lining.
+A useful feature of the Milliard is that the cover is waterproof due to the TPU lining (hence its inclusion on my list of waterproof beds here).
 If your dog often wets the bed, this can help protect the foam mattress.
 I don't think the cover provides as much protection as a dedicated internal liner (like the one found on other mem-foam beds), but it's better than nothing.

 It's also a relatively inexpensive rectangle dog bed - especially considering the high-quality construction.